RafaelMiquelino/okta-signin-widget/README.md

       return;
     }

-    // The user has completed the registration flow if (res.status === 'REGISTRATION_COMPLETE') {
+    // The user has completed the registration flow and no activation email
+    // was required to activate.
+    if (res.status === 'REGISTRATION_COMPLETE') {
       // Any followup action you want to take
       // Properties available on `res`: